• Products

 To Have Personal Conversations, You Need Personal Information

-You won’t be able to gather all the info you need all at once.
+You won’t be able to gather all the information you need all at once.

 First, use the list below to write down all the information you currently know about your clients’ relationships and interests.
-For the info you don’t know, gather it over time.
+For the information you don’t know, gather it over time.

 • Children & grandchildren